 It is welcome that the Welsh Government has written to all Local Authorities in Wales urging them to implement a ban on Council-owned land.

 17 Councils have now banned the release of lanterns on council land, following our campaign.

 However, the best way to end the threat posed to wildlife, livestock and other animals by Sky Lanterns is for the Welsh Government to implement an outright ban in Wales.

-The remaining six councils still to ban sky lanterns on their land are Flintshire, Isle of Anglesey, Merthyr Tydfil, Newport, Swansea and Wrexham.
+The remaining five councils still to ban sky lanterns on their land are Flintshire, Ynys Mon, Merthyr Tydfil, Newport, and Wrexham.

 You can encourage your local council to ban the use of sky lanterns by taking RSPCA Cymru’s action here.